Producer Information

-IWA Sake
+IWA 5 Sake Assemblage 2

 Former chef de cave for Dom Perignon, Richard Geoffrey, has long held a great love for Japan and its culture, so for him it was an easy and natural change from Champagne to Sake.
 Using his blending (or assemblage) skills, IWA Sake 5 is a blend of three different rice varieties: Yamada Nishiki, Omachi, and Gohyakumangoku.